Glasgow blaze guts one of world's top art schools - again - Journal du Cameroun

 “This is a devastating loss for Glasgow,” deputy assistant chief fire officer Peter Heath told a press conference.

-Asked if any of the restoration work had been destroyed, he said: “Given the extent of the fire, that would be a fair comment.”
+Asked if any of the restoration work had been destroyed, Heath replied: “Given the extent of the fire, that would be a fair comment.”

+The inferno has been largely contained after 120 firefighters tackled the blaze.

+Scottish First Minister Nicola Sturgeon said it had been a “devastating blaze, much, much worse than the one that took hold of the Mackintosh Building four years ago so the damage is severe and extensive.”

 Local residents were evacuated from their homes with the glow from the blaze visible across the city centre.